tekhedd/Interspecific/README.md

 Interspecific is a .NET 4.5 embedded HTTP/REST server with a focus on simplicity and a secondary focus on performance.

-Socket processing is based on  [MediaBrowser/SocketHttpListener](https://github.com/MediaBrowser/SocketHttpListener).
+Socket processing is based on [(a fork of)](https://github.com/tekhedd/SocketHttpListener) [MediaBrowser/SocketHttpListener](https://github.com/MediaBrowser/SocketHttpListener).
 This is similar to HttpListener-based implementations, but it has several advantages:

 - enables custom authentication headers (token based authentication)